NQRLabs/Veilocity/README.md

    - The text will scroll from left to right
    - Text is visible through coherent dot motion
    - Pause to see it disappear into noise
+6. **Configure Recording**:
+   - Frame Rate: Choose 24 FPS (cinematic), 30 FPS (standard), or 60 FPS (smooth)
+   - Video Container: Select WebM (all browsers) or MP4 (Chrome/Edge, best for editors)
-6. **Export**:
+7. **Export**:
-   - Click "Start Recording" to capture video
+   - Click "Start Recording" to begin frame-by-frame capture
+   - Watch progress indicator showing percentage and frame count
-   - Recording captures one complete scroll cycle
+   - Recording automatically stops after one complete scroll cycle
-   - Download as WebM file when complete
+   - File downloads as .webm or .mp4 depending on selected format

 ## Technical Details